SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2022 CALL FOR PROPOSALS

 The STDR grant call is opened for submission of Letters of Intent for the Pilot stage from 25 April 2022 to 8 June 2022, 5pm.

-The Singapore Therapeutics Development Review (STDR) is a funding scheme implemented by the Agency for Science, Technology and Research (A*STAR) in partnership with our strategic partners, the Experimental Drug Development Centre (EDDC), National Health Innovation Centre (NHIC) and Singapore-MIT Alliance for Research and Technology (SMART).
+The Singapore Therapeutics Development Review (STDR) is a national-level grant call implemented by the Agency for Science, Technology and Research (A*STAR) in partnership with our strategic partners, the Experimental Drug Development Centre (EDDC), Singapore-MIT Alliance for Research and Technology (SMART) and National Health Innovation Centre (NHIC).

 STDR PRE-PILOT AND PILOT STAGES

 - Phased funding support to potential high-value drug discovery and development projects from the local research community, based on the maturity and industry-readiness of projects; and